-The process of treatment of pancreatitis must consist of the following steps:
+The treatment of pancreatitis must consist of the following steps:

-Stop feeding processed food because it is not species appropriate.
-It is in fact the primary cause of pancreatitis.
-Learn how to fee wholesome natural diet by downloading a webinar recording on natural diet
+- Stop feeding processed food because it is not species appropriate and is, in fact, the primary cause of pancreatitis.
+Learn how to feed a wholesome natural diet.

-- Treat back muscle tightness or injury in the region of thoracic lumbar junction.
-Ideally see a chiropractor, physiotherapist, osteopath or experienced massage therapist.
-Monthly treatment repetition is important.
+- Treat back muscle tightness or injury in the thoracic-lumbar junction.
+Ideally see a chiropractor, physiotherapist, osteopath or experienced massage therapist monthly.
+Treatment repetition is important.

 Is IV therapy necessary?

-While most textbooks recommend the withdrawing of water completely, I have learned that if the pancreatitis cases are moderate, the steps above should be sufficient and water deprivation and IV fluid therapy is not needed.
+While most textbooks recommend withdrawing water completely, I've learned that if the pancreatitis case is moderate, the steps above should be sufficient and water deprivation and IV fluid therapy is not needed.

 Your vet may state that the situation is critical and that you can’t go wrong with IV therapy.
-If you do agree on such treatment you should insist that your dog is supervised 24/7 because there are still clinics that leave hospitalized patients unattended at night which in my opinion is unacceptable.
+If you agree with this treatment, you should insist that your dog is supervised 24/7 because there are still clinics that leave hospitalized patients unattended at night, which in my opinion is unacceptable.

 Are antibiotics necessary?

-As far as I know, pancreatitis is not caused by antibiotic deficiency.
-Antibiotics are toxic substances that kill bacteria when necessary but they are also toxic to the body itself including the pancreas.
-At times of pancreatitis, any additional toxic burden can be detrimental to the treatment outcome.
+As far as I know, pancreatitis is not caused by an antibiotic deficiency.
+Antibiotics are toxic substances that kill bacteria when necessary, but they are also toxic to the body, including the pancreas.
+During a bout of pancreatitis, any additional toxic burden can be detrimental to the treatment outcome.
 Pancreatitis is not caused by bacteria.

-Some people advocate that antibiotics have to be used to prevent secondary sepsis or bacterial spread, I find antibiotics most often detrimental to the outcome of pancreatitis because our goal should be to cleanse and support and not to intoxicate the patient.
+Some people advocate that antibiotics have to be used to prevent secondary sepsis or bacterial spread.
+I find antibiotics are most often detrimental to the outcome of pancreatitis because our goal should be to cleanse and support, not add additional toxins to the body.

 How about Metacam?

-Drugs that suppress inflammation like steroids and Metacam seriously block the body’s own efforts to heal because they put the natural defenses to sleep.
-It is not any different than taking a sleeping pill after finding out that our house has caught on fire.
+Drugs that suppress inflammation like steroids and Metacam seriously block the body’s efforts to heal because they put the natural defenses to sleep.
+It's not any different than taking a sleeping pill after finding out that your house has caught on fire.
 I feel that many more dogs with pancreatitis could be saved if they weren’t poisoned in the course of treatment.